Admin: Web Office Admin

 Page: Content Management > Localization

-The Localization page provides the opportunity for you to have control over Web Office text changes and language translations.
+The Localization page is where you control Web Office text changes and language translations.

 The Web Office features static and dynamic content.
-Although most elements that can be customized using the appropriate Web Office Admin page, some elements are “hard-coded” into the HTML and are therefore static.
+You can customize most elements using the appropriate Web Office Admin page.
+However, some elements are “hard-coded” into the HTML and are thus static.

 For example, in the Web Office, the widget header “Business Snapshot” text is static.

-You can use the search bar and search “Business Snapshot” in the Localization page to find and edit the string.
+Use the search bar and search “Business Snapshot” on the Localization page to find and edit the string.

 Editing Text Values

-In the Localization page, search for either the string name or the text you want to change.
+Search for either the String Key or the Text Value you want to change.